darkirbyy/livror/README.md

 ## Dev

-Start the php/web server along with docker and npm server with `symfony server:start -d`.
-Check the logs with `symfony server:logs`.
-Stop all the services with `symfony server:stop`.

 To increment the version, use `symfony console bizkit:versioning:increment`.

-In dev environment :

-- To mock the HTTP request to Steam API with dummy data, uncomment the line `when@dev: *test` in `config/services.yaml`.
+To mock the HTTP request to Steam API with dummy data, uncomment the line `when@dev: *test` in `config/services.yaml`.
-- To generate fake random data, use the Foundry Default Story with `symfony console doctrine:fixtures:load`.
+To generate fake random data, use the Foundry Default Story with `symfony console doctrine:fixtures:load`.
 :warning: It will purge the database !

 ## Test